lsst-dm/dmtn-105/index.rst

 As part of its normal operation, the AP pipeline payload also produces a ``src`` table in ``afw.table`` FITS-file form in the Butler repository.
-These outputs are not closely equivalent to the DRP ``Source`` outputs, either in source selection or in computed attributes.
+These outputs are not closely equivalent to the DRP ``Source`` outputs, either in source selection or in computed attributes, as they are principally generated to support the calibration of the data.

 *(Add text from EB summarizing what's different?)*